 - post-partum depression,

-- emotional recovery from miscarriage, or
+- emotional recovery from miscarriage

-- pregnancy-induced hypertension.
-2
+- pregnancy-induced hypertension, or

 This list is not exclusive.
 So long as the employee is unable to perform at least one essential job function, she is considered disabled under California law.
 Note that employees should give their bosses at least 30 days advance notice if possible that they need PDL.

 Even brand new employees are eligible for leave if they have a disability.

-Employers are required to provide pregnancy disability leave if:
+California employers are required to provide pregnancy disability leave if: